 “ Leaders and governors are creating a culture that enables students and staff to excel.
 They are committed unwaveringly to setting high expectations for the conduct of students and staff.
 Relationships between staff and students are exemplary. “

 It is just over two years since our first Ofsted inspection, and we were keen to see how we are progressing against the targets we have set ourselves as a school since then.
-Last week, we invited Charles Rice, an HMI inspector, to come and do a mini inspection for us.
+Last week, we invited Charles Rice, to come and do a mini inspection for us.

 Charles met with our heads of department, senior leaders, students and governors.
 He carried out book trawls, learning walks, and a curriculum review.
 He was highly complimentary about what he saw, identifying what he feels is going well as well as highlighting areas for further improvement (our own www and ebi, if you like).